 Yuccas make a lovely low maintenance screen or garden accent, especially the yucca plant flower.
-When your yucca plant doesn’t bloom, this can be frustrating for the home gardener.
-However, knowing more about what it takes to get blooms on yucca plants can help alleviate this frustration while answering the question of “how do I get my yucca to flower?”
+When your yucca plant doesn’t bloom, this can be frustrating.
+However, knowing more about what it takes to get blooms on yucca plants can help alleviate this frustration while answering the question of, “How do I get my yucca to flower?”

 Growing Yucca Flowers